Types Of Taxes In India: A Comprehensive Guide (2024)

 1. Direct Tax

-Under the Gift Tax Act of 1958, valuable gifts received by a person are subject to tax.
-But, under the new guidelines certain exemptions have been added to this Act.
-Gifts received from local authorities and family members are now not subject to Gift Tax.
+Under the Gift Tax Act of 1958, valuable gifts received by individuals are subject to taxation.
+However, recent amendments have introduced exemptions for gifts received from family members or local authorities.

 2. Indirect Tax